christian-bromann/awesome-selenium/README.md

 ### Desktop Tools

-- [SWD Page Recorder](https://github.com/dzharii/swd-recorder) - Windows Desktop application that makes it easy to create, test and debug new Selenium Webdriver PageObject classes.
-It works with C#, Java, Python and Ruby out of the box and you may add own code generation templates.
 - [SWET](https://github.com/sergueik/SWET) - A successor to SWD Page Recorder, for the same functionality.
 - [Looking Glass](https://github.com/dmolchanenko/LookingGlass) - Java application that offers a cross-browser element inspector and Selenium code generator.
 - [Ranorex Selocity](https://www.ranorex.com/selocity/browser-extension/) - A Firebug/FirePath/Firefinder and Selenium IDE alternative for browser element inspection from the creators of Ranorex.